HudsonJunior/HudsonJunior/README.md

 ![](https://img.shields.io/badge/Tools-MySQL-informational?style=flat&logo=mysql&logoColor=white&color=2bbc8a)

 ## 👨🏻‍💻 A little bit about me

-I'm currently in the third year of Computer Science at State University of Maringá (UEM).
-So far, the subjects I liked the most were: Algorithms Complexity, Computer Architecture and Organization, Object-Oriented Programming and Graphs.

 I like to learn new things and improve my knowledge in what I already knows, always searching the best way to get better as needed.